genomicsclass/book/pages/multiple_testing.md

 \end{align*}
 $$

 Controlling the FWER at 0.05 is a very conservative approach.
-Using the p-values computed in the previous section:
+Using the p-values computed in the previous section...

 ```r